jmignault/reformatter2/README.md

 for example.

-The script requires that the `convert` command line tool which is part of the `Imagemagick` graphics software package be installed.
+The script requires that the `magick` command line tool which is part of the `Imagemagick` graphics software package be installed.
-`convert` is a headless executable which is part of the default installation of [Imagemagick.](https://www.imagemagick.org "Imagemagick site")
+`magick` is a headless executable which is part of the default installation of [Imagemagick.](https://www.imagemagick.org "Imagemagick site")

-Once installed `convert` needs to be on the executable path.
-This is done by prepending its directory to the PATH environment variable.
-Normally we would append the directory, but Windows has a built-in executable also named `convert`.
-Thus we have to add the directory to the front of path so it is found first.
+Once installed `magick` needs to be on the executable path.
+This is done by appending its directory to the PATH environment variable.
 For example, on Windows, this would be done by typing the following in a CMD shell:

 `set PATH=C:\Libs\ImageMagick-6.8.8-4;%PATH%`